btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 ### Bitcoin

-Each store gets an internal wallet upon adding a derivation scheme. **Internal BTCPay wallet** shows all of your payments and should be used as a reference if some payments are not shown in your software or hardware wallet due to some wallets [not supporting larger gap limit](./FAQ/Wallet.md#missing-payments-in-my-software-or-hardware-wallet).
-In Wallets, you can see the total balance of your store.
-The funds from the wallet can only be spent, if the user signs a transaction with a compatible hardware wallet.
+Depending how many different payment methods you've setup, inside the wallets tab you'll see a wallet for each of the payment methods.
+Bitcoin on-chain wallet allows you to manage received funds.
+BTCPay's wallet is feature-rich and has privacy features built-in.
+Furthermore it has a full hardware wallet integration, so you can manage your funds with compatible hardware wallet directly from your BTCPay.
+Check [wallet page](Wallet.md) for more information.

 Three elements of the internal BTCPay Wallet are:
 * Transaction - This shows your entire transaction history.